dryc/libc11/README.rst

 * Supports the Linux, FreeBSD, OpenBSD, NetBSD, Solaris, and Mac OS X platforms.
 * Targets the x86-64 architecture and ABI, with x86 and ARM upcoming.
 * Clean and modular design, most features can be omitted when building.
-* No build prerequisites beyond the Autotools toolchain and a C99 compiler.
+* No build prerequisites beyond a GNU-compatible toolchain and a C99 compiler.
 * 100% free and unencumbered `public domain <http://unlicense.org/>`_ software,
   usable in any context and for any purpose.